-When Johnny misreads a contest prize as $5,000 instead of $50, Andy & Venus try to make the contest unwinnable by slicing short parts of songs together.
-Unfortunately someone still wins.
+When Johnny misreads a contest prize as $5,000 instead of $50, Andy & Venus try to make the contest unwinnable by splicing a series of impossibly short song clips together.
+To their horror, someone still wins.
 Herb convinces Carlson that it is the "dungaree" generation sabotaging the "suits" generation and pushes Carlson to the brink of firing Andy, Venus & Johnny.
 However, it is Johnny to the rescue when Les & Herb accidentally give the prize money to the wrong person.

 A tornado is striking Cincinnati!
 Les' warning system didn't work cause Herb unplugged it...and Les' disaster file is "What to do if the Communists attack Cincinnati!"
 Meanwhile, a group of Japanese radio executives arrive for a tour of WKRP, but a mix-up has them with a Spanish translator instead.
 Johnny gets drunk due to fear of tornadoes, Andy gets injured, and Mr. Carlson talks a scared child through the storm.

 Johnny gets a job offer and a chance to return to the Los Angeles radio market (the place of his greatest success.)
 The staff of WKRP try to trick Fever into staying by showing how much they mean to him.
 But Johnny goes anyway.